violazhong/violazhong.github.io/index.md

 If you have questions based on whatever I mentioned in this page, you are welcomed to email me via: xz1809 [at] nyu [dot] edu.

 ## Research Outreach
-* Dec '18: I became the member of [NYC Housing Data Coalition](https://www.housingdatanyc.org/), where a group of civic hackers discuss data-driven projects to help tenants under the impact of NYC gentrification.
+* Dec '18: I became the member of [NYC Housing Data Coalition](https://www.housingdatanyc.org/) which delivers data-driven projects to help tenants in NYC.
-* Oct '18: I became the member of a national housing lawyers workgroup headed by [Eric Dunn, ACLU](https://www.nhlp.org/about/staff/).
-The workgroup studies the disparate impact of eviction records on certain minorities.
+* Oct '18: I became the member of a national housing lawyers eviction records workgroup headed by [Eric Dunn, ACLU](https://www.nhlp.org/about/staff/).
-* Sep '18: I was invited to present a tutorial about issues arised by algorithm-based tenant screening tools at [ACM Conference on Fairness, Accountability, and Transparency (FAT) 2019](https://fatconference.org/index.html).
+* Sep '18: I was invited to present a tutorial about issues arised by algorithm-based tenant screening tools at [ACM FAT 2019](https://fatconference.org/index.html).
 * Jun '18: I joined a panel dicussing AI Ethics at [Mechanism for Social Good](http://www.md4sg.com/), [ACM EC'18](http://www.sigecom.org/ec18/).

 ## About Algorithmic Fairness